 The Lieutenant Governor in Council appoints Provincial Court Judges on the recommendation of the Judicial Council, pursuant to section 6(1) of the Provincial Court Act.
 Once appointed, removal of a judge before retirement can only occur as a result of inappropriate behaviour or inability to perform duties properly.
 The standard of conduct expected of Provincial Court Judges is detailed in the Code of Judicial Ethics (PDF - download acrobat reader).

 There currently are about 150 Provincial Court Judges in various locations throughout the province.
-When appointed, each judge is assigned court chambers in a particular judicial district, though he or she may be required to travel to other locations from time to time, as required by the Chief Judge.
+When appointed, each judge is assigned court chambers in a particular judicial region, though he or she may be required to travel to other locations from time to time, as required by the Chief Judge.

 Most Provincial Court Judges work full-time.
 However, judges 55 or older, with at least 10 years of service, may elect to hold office as a part-time judge.
 In addition, some judges work after retirement on an ad hoc basis.